 #12 in my Tonics for Your Creative Spirit email series: Therese Anne Fowler

-Here’s another creativity quote for you, to help keep you inspired and in touch with your muse.
+Here’s another creativity quote to help keep you inspired and in touch with your muse.

 The following quote, which supports this theory, comes from a novel that I’m currently captivated by;